iot-lab/iot-lab.github.io/docs/deployment/grenoble.md

 ## Topology

 Grenoble testbed is deployed at a building scale, over the ground floor of Inria building, through corridors in the raised floors and dropped ceilings.

 * The nodes in the raised floors are fixed horizontally under the tiles.
 * The nodes in the dropped ceilings are fixed vertically to the wall at a height of 2.6 m and 3.2 m.

+We have also added an extension with a room (i.e. K on the plan) to plug in the new boards and manage LoRa deployment with a [The Things Network](https://www.thethingsnetwork.org/) gateway.

 <div class="row">
 <div class="col-lg-6" markdown="1">
-Here is the distribution of nodes by corridor:
+Here is the distribution of nodes:
 - **J corridor**
   - floor: <tt>m3-[1-69]</tt>
   - ceiling: <tt>m3-[359-380]</tt>, <tt>a8-[1-58]</tt>